 See Thyroid Cancer Staging.

 Treatment of anaplastic thyroid carcinoma (ATC) is mostly palliative.
-Surgical resection with adjuvant radiation therapy and chemotherapy may prolong survival somewhat and improve quality of life.
+Surgical resection with adjuvant radiation therapy or chemoradiotherapy may prolong survival somewhat and improve quality of life.[18]
 The role of adjuvant therapy in ATC has not been clearly defined.
 Radiotherapy and chemotherapy regimens continue to be investigated.

 Consider patients with unresectable tumors who are in good general condition for phase I studies, which represent the only opportunity to identify drugs with some activity against this uncommon disease.
 These studies are available in any major cancer center, are generally financed by the industry, and may help individual patients.